kellwinr/galaxybook_mask/README.md

 ### 3 versions
 - Startup version
 - Non-Startup version
 - Direct Launch version: A direct launch version that launches Samsung notes after editing the registry and then restores the registry after the app has been launched.
-It's more like a shortcut to Samsung Notes.contributed by [iknothing](https://github.com/iknothing)
+It's more like a shortcut to Samsung Notes.
+Contributed by [iknothing](https://github.com/iknothing)

 # "Connecting to a service" error solution